-The best credit cards for unemployed people are secured credit cards like Discover it® Secured Credit Card or Secured Mastercard® from Capital One.
+The best credit cards for unemployed people are secured credit cards like Discover it® Secured Credit Card or Capital One Platinum Secured Credit Card.
 You don’t need a job to get a credit card, but credit card companies are required to make sure you have enough income to pay your monthly bills.
 And most people’s incomes take a big hit when unemployed.
 So it makes sense to go for secured cards, since they offer the easiest approval of all credit cards.

 It’s important to note, though, that if you’re receiving any kind of unemployment pay, you can report that as income on your credit card application.
 The same goes for money that comes from other non-job sources, like gifts, trust fund distributions and scholarships/grants.
 If you’ve built up good credit and still have a reliable source of income without a job, you can apply for a cash back credit card like Citi Double Cash Card.